rivas-lab/hla-assoc/README.md

 # hla-assoc

+## Cloning

+Clone using `git lfs clone git@github.com:rivas-lab/hla-assoc.git`.
+If you don't use LFS to clone, you may need to to do `git lfs pull` after you clone to pull in the files tracked by LFS.

+## Git LFS

+The files in `output` directory are tracked with git LFS.

 ## Rounding for dosage in .ped file

 Round every dosage within some threshold to the nearest integer, and replace